 A series of community placemaking interventions to enliven the Kaikohe Streetscape including promoting the use of Te Reo Māori through design and upgrading buildings and community space.

 To enquire or to apply please contact Ana Heremaia.
 We’d love to hear about what you’re passionate about and some examples of your previous mahi and experiences.
-It's important to find the right fit and we'd appreciate it you could get back to us by January 12th, 2020 if you're interested. firstname.lastname@example.org or 021 0291 9799
+It's important to find the right fit and we'd appreciate it you could get back to us by February 18th, 2020 if you're interested.
+After a kōrero we can send you a more detailed Job Description and potentially go through a more robust interviewing process. firstname.lastname@example.org or 021 0291 9799

 Working with ĀKAU since early 2019 has been a deep experience and rich exchange of mātauranga, reflected in awesome design concepts by taitamariki.
 My role as kaitautoko is alongside the ĀKAU whanau and taitamariki to help design and develop community projects with real, tangible outcomes that are meaningful and relevant.